DOnner SOrcinelli Architecture is an award-winning Architecture Atelier, dedicated to creating innovative design solutions.

 The firm has been exhibited at Architecture Biennale of Venice, Young Italian Architects Biennial, Architecture Center Houston, The Architecture Foundation London, Van Alen Institute of New York, Louisiana Museum of Modern Art, Humlebaek, Museum of Architecture Moscow, Daegu Architectural Culture Biennale and 24th UIA Tokyo Congress.

 Since 2007, he has been teaching Architecture and Urban Design in Universities in Italy and UAE.
+He is currently Assistant Professor at American University in the Emirates.

 He is author of research papers and architecture critic essays with a specific focus on the relationship between housing and cultural sustainability, building typologies and urban retrofitting.